Gotcha! (1995 video game)

-Gotcha! is an unreleased party video game that was in development by The Dome Software Developments and originally planned to be published by Atari Corporation on a scheduled 1996 release date for the Jaguar.
-It was also intended to be released for the IBM PC compatibles.
+Gotcha! is an unreleased party video game that was in development by The Dome Software Developments.
+It was originally planned to be published by Atari Corporation for the Jaguar, with a scheduled release for 1996.
+It was also intended to be released for IBM PC compatibles.

 Up to four players fight against each other with close-quarter or weapon attacks in an attempt of turning on all of their respective colored light bulbs to be the victor, while also avoiding the dangers and havoc.
 The project was announced in mid-1995, as part of an effort by Atari Corp.'s UK division to incite independent developers to work with the Jaguar on original games.